Frozen-Flask/Frozen-Flask/docs/index.rst

     .. versionadded:: 0.7

 ``FREEZER_IGNORE_MIMETYPE_WARNINGS``
-    If set to `True`, Frozen-Flask won't show warnings if the mimetype returned from the server doesn't match the mimetype derived from the filename extension.
+    If set to ``True``, Frozen-Flask won't show warnings if the MIME type returned from the server doesn't match the MIME type derived from the filename extension.
+Defaults to ``False``.

+    .. versionadded:: 0.8

 .. _mime-types: